TE-Project/Coding-Kid/README.md

-# Peer-Code
+# Coding-Kid
 An Online Coding Question Solving Platform with P2P Coding

-* PeerCode is a project implemented for students.
-PeerCode will help students to solve programming questions.
+* Coding-Kid is a project implemented for students.
+Coding-kid will help students to solve programming questions.
-* The interface of the PeerCode is Web pages that can be accessed with any browser.
+* The interface of the Coding-Kid is Web pages that can be accessed with any browser.
 The system is implemented in React, Firebase, MongoDB and CSS.Students can do coding practice and participate in contests.
-* PeerCode is an easy-to-use application.
+* Coding-Kid is an easy-to-use application.
 Anyone who knows how to code or is new to coding can carry out here.
 It is an easy to use and user-friendly application with a good GUI(Graphical User Interface) design.